 What are the internal temperature rules to cook your food?
 Great tastes are made not only by recipes but also by the temperature used in cooking.
 The right temperature used in cooking any food plays a great role in its taste and how long it lasts.
-As a common rule, all food must be cooked at a minimum temperature of 1670F (750C).
+As a common rule, you must cook your food at a minimum temperature of 1670F (750C).

-Cooking in its most simple definition is the application of “heat” to all recipes mixed in water or other liquid to get maximum nutritional value.
-Take a look at the emphasis on the word heat.
-It is to let you know the role heat plays when cooking; it cannot be neglected.
+Cooking in its most simple definition is the application of “heat” to all recipes mixed in water or other liquid to get maximum nutritional value- the emphasis on the word heat.
+It is to let you know the role heat plays when cooking; do not neglect it.

 Going forward, the freezing temperature for food is also vital.
 Whichever situation you might be needing to heat or freeze your food, applying the right temperature is important in ensuring your food taste well and last long.